corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 EASY:
--Add a setting to change the search box threshold -Search boxes in Mod trees do not give the edit object context menu command.
+-Add a setting to change the search box threshold
--Add a new menu item to the top tree context menu to include or exclude comments.
--On saving in direct edit view, validate xml and warn user if the xml is invalid.
-+Make it so when adding a mod search view it updates the wrapper.
-That way any changes to the file will update the search tree.
-BAsically the add mod search tree button updates wrappers before adding the tree.
-+Make sure all generated attribute values are trimmed.
-+Add children to the on hover in the search tree.
-+On search trees, make clicking on an object copy the first attribute.
-++Fix bug, buttons in new object window are using quick keys.
-++When renaming a mod the auto move folder will be missing other files.
-Need to copy full directory into Game_XMLS files.
-+++Combo boxes from set attribute trees, in the New Object view do not zoom in and out correctly.
-+++Add the horizontal scroll bar to the New Object View.
-+++Add a collapse parent option to the new object view.
-+++Add game button text is centered, should be left.
-+++Add mod name to direct edit window title.
-+++Add mod search tree crashes program when clicked without a file within.
-+++Crashed when running edit object on forearms expanded mod recipe.
-	ERROR TRACE:    at SevenDaysToDieModCreator.Controllers.ObjectViewController.SetNextNewObjectFormChildren(XmlObjectsListWrapper xmlObjectListWrapper, String wrapperKey, TreeViewItem topTreeView, XmlNode currentNode, Dictionary`2 allChildrenDictionary, String nodeName)

 MEDIUM:
 -Add a button to open xml files in an external program.